Load balancing on LKE

 To view a list of deprecated annotations, visit the Linode CCM GitHub repository.

-Configuring NodeBalancers for TLS encryption
+Configure NodeBalancers with TLS encryption

-This section describes how to set up TLS termination on your Linode NodeBalancers so a Kubernetes Service can be accessed over HTTPS.
+This section describes how to set up TLS termination on your NodeBalancers so a Kubernetes Service can be accessed over HTTPS.

-Generating a TLS type secret
+Generate a TLS type secret

 Kubernetes lets you store sensitive information in a Secret object for use within your cluster.
 This is useful for storing things like passwords and API tokens.
-In this section, you will create a Kubernetes secret to store Transport Layer Security (TLS) certificates and keys that you will then use to configure TLS termination on your Linode NodeBalancers.
+In this section, you will create a Kubernetes secret to store Transport Layer Security (TLS) certificates and keys that you will then use to configure TLS termination on your NodeBalancers.

 In the context of the Linode CCM, Secrets are useful for storing Transport Layer Security (TLS) certificates and keys.
 The linode-loadbalancer-tls annotation requires TLS certificates and keys to be stored as Kubernetes Secrets with the type tls.
 Follow the steps in this section to create a Kubernetes TLS Secret.